Technology and Science in the Classroom Are Keys To New Jersey and America's Future

 - Annually bring a NASA Astronaut and National Oceanic and Atmospheric Administration (NOAA) Hurricane Hunter Pilots to visit New Jersey schools and emphasize the importance of science careers.

-- When I served as the Ranking member of the Commerce, Justice and Science Appropriations Subcommittee in the 110th Congress, I was honored to work closely on technology issues with the NSF whose mission is unique among the federal government’s scientific research agencies in that it supports science and engineering across all disciplines.
+- When I served as the Ranking member of the Commerce, Justice and Science Appropriations Subcommittee in the 110th Congress, I was honored to work closely on technology issues with the NSF whose mission is unique among the federal government’s scientific research agencies in that it supports science and engineering across all disciplines; during which time I was present for the opening of the NSF South Pole Station.

 - NSF currently funds research and education activities at more than 2,000 universities, colleges, K-12 schools, businesses, and other research institutions through the United States.